guiquerentino/SistemaLojaJava/README.md

 # store_system
-Projeto realizado no terceiro semestre do IFSP.
+Projeto realizado no terceiro semestre do IFSP para a matéria de POO